15Dkatz/es6-in-depth-tutorial/course_material/quizzes/new_es6_syntax/answers.md

 b) true

-Explanation, Incorrect.
+Explanation: Incorrect.
 The 'var' keyword actually does not allow block scoping.
 Re-using the same variable with 'var' twice in coding blocks will overwrite data.

 2) Which es6 keyword declares a variable that cannot be re-assigned or re-declared?